 |Prizes and remuneration||The European Parliament provides the net amount of up to EUR 1,525,000 (in case of 15 entrants), excluding VAT for prizes and remuneration for services rendered.
 The total amount was determined in re-lation to the size of the project and in respect of the competition requirements.
 Each entrant who has participated in the design competition by submitting a complete design project in compliance with the com-petition rules will be granted a flat-rate honoraria payment in the amount of EUR 75,000, excluding VAT, against receipt of an invoice in full and final settlement, as compensation for the expenses incurred.|

-The jury will choose 5 laureates among the submitted design concepts, and will award prizes among them.
-The total prize money will amount to EUR 400,000 excluding VAT.
+The jury will choose five (5) winners among the submitted design concepts, and will award the following prizes, excluding VAT:

 The prizes will be the following :